ChloeBurroughs.com

 5) They don’t take notes in the same way for every module

-Not all habits are valuable.
+Not all study habits are valuable.
 Successful students try different note taking methods for two reasons.
 Firstly, there may be a more effective method they’re not using that could save them time or improve their understanding.
 Also, different modules/courses may suit different note taking methods.

 A course ending in an exam may require comprehensive notes, mindmaps and flashcards.
 A course with mainly essays may require skim reading but focused notes on the relevant sections.
 Modules that require critical thinking and reflection may need a structured method.
 Successful students try out different methods and aren’t afraid to switch between them regularly.